John Culberson: Donald Trump

 Culberson was the first person to endorse Ted Cruz in the 2016 U.S. presidential primaries.
 In June 2016, Culberson said "I always have and always will support the Republican nominee.
 The party should unify behind the presumptive nominee, Donald Trump, to defeat Hillary Clinton."

 In February 2017, he voted against a resolution that would have directed the House to request 10 years of Trump's tax returns, which would then have been reviewed by the House Ways and Means Committee in a closed session.
 He supports the construction of a wall along the Mexican border, and supports requiring immigrants who are unlawfully present to return to their country of origin before they are eligible for citizenship.

 Culberson supported President Donald Trump's 2017 executive order to suspend the refugee resettlement program and curtail immigration from seven Muslim-majority countries.
 He stated that "This is a necessary pause in the refugee program until our intelligence agencies can develop adequate background checks to ensure that the people coming into the country are coming in for the right reasons."

 Environment

-Culberson rejects the scientific consensus on climate change.
+Culberson rejected the scientific consensus on climate change.
 He has alleged that scientists have falsified climate change data.
 He has said that "the liberal obsession with climate change... is driven by their desire to raise more money for the government".
 He opposes cap-and-trade programs and the federal regulation of greenhouse gas emissions.
 He supports government funding for the development of renewable energy.

 Culberson had a lifetime score of 4% from the League of Conservation Voters.